justinrgarrard/world-of-naevis.net/docs/game_mastering/oneshot/index.md

 >
 > *Soft Moves* are a warning.
 "The goblins nock their arrows and look ready to attack."
 >
 > *Hard Moves* are a consequence.
-"Having failed to intimidate the goblins, they attack."
+"Having failed to intimidate the goblins, they loose their arrows."

 **Yes, And...**